Finding 2026-04-11

 • Over 10pp error: 26 areas (9%)

 Nobody else has published this validation.
 The NEWETHPOP dataset has been downloaded and cited by researchers worldwide, but no systematic comparison against Census 2021 actuals has been published.
-This finding is, to our knowledge, the first.
+This finding is, to the author’s knowledge, the first.

-Academic ethnic projections underestimated diversity in 95% of areas
+Academic ethnic projections over-predicted White British share in 95% of areas

 Share this finding - right-click to save the image.